Best Vlogging Lens – TOP 10 List (2021)

 On the other hand, a smaller sensor tends to struggle to isolate the subject unless you move it away or use a wider angle.

 Unfortunately, the focal length of the lens is perfect for full-frame cameras.
-So, if you own an APS-C sensor size, then you need to work on some calculation.
+So, if you own an APS-C sensor size, then you need to work on some calculations.

 Multiply your focal length indicated on your lens by either 1.5 or 1.6, depending on the camera you own.
 For example, a 50mm lens on an APSC sensor is 75mm (1.5x)-80mm (1.6x).